 Day 12: Dole – Namche(3440m/4-5hrs)

-After breakfast, we start our trek from Dole to Namche Bazaar, it will take about 5 hours to reach Namche Bazaar.
-The hike today is mostly downhill until Mongla with a great view of Mt.
+After breakfast, we shall start our trek from Dole to Namche Bazaar.
+It takes about 5 hours to reach Namche Bazaar.
+The hike today is mostly downhill until Mongla with views of Mt.
 Khumbila, Taboche, Ama Dablam, Thamserku, Kangtega, and the distant view of Tengboche village.
-From here descend to Sansa where we reach an intersection.
-We follow the trail to Namche and reach Namche across Kyangjuma village.
+From here, we descend to Sansa and reach an intersection.
+We follow the trail to Namche and arrive at Namche past Kyangjuma village.
 Overnight in Namche.

 Day 13: Namche Bazaar – Lukla(2860m/6-7 hrs)

-The trail descends steeply downhill crossing the suspension bridge over the fast-flowing Dudh Koshi river.
-Crossing over the highest Bridge, past Dovan, Jorsalle(2740), Monjo(2835m), and Benker and reach Lukla.
+Today the trail descends steeply down to the Dudh Koshi.
+We shall cross over the Dudh Koshi and trek past Dovan, Jorsalle(2740), Monjo(2835m), Benker, and finally arrive at Lukla.
 Overnight in Lukla.

 Day 14: Fly to Kathmandu

-Take the early morning flight to Kathmandu, on arrival check in to your hotel, and rest and relax.
+We shall take the early morning flight to Kathmandu, on arrival check in to your hotel, and the rest of the day is to rest and relax.
 Overnight in Kathmandu.

 Day 15: In Kathmandu